scottberke/algorithms/sorting/sorting.md

 ### Use Cases:
 - Considered more efficient for large sets of data when compared to other sorts such as selection, insertion and bubble
-- Often choosen when sorting linked lists
+- Often used when sorting linked lists

 ### Steps:
 1. Find the middle point of the array to be sorted